root-project/web/blog/_posts/2022-04-01-code-horsepower-f1.md

 ![roothelp](https://user-images.githubusercontent.com/10653970/154870717-6f0ffdf4-084b-45d6-92d3-dc2a948f27b5.png)

 Alternatively, you can also open the Help Books and search it using [Qt Assistant](https://doc.qt.io/qt-5/assistant-details.html).
-Linux apt packages are qt4-dev-tools or qt5-assistant, and the executables are assistant-qt4 and assistant, respectively. qt6 version is not yet in the package manager.
+Linux apt packages are qt4-dev-tools or qt5-assistant, and the executables are assistant-qt4 and assistant, respectively. (qt6 version is not yet in the package manager.)
+You will have to add the .qch file to its database by going to Edit, Preferences, Documentation, Add.

 And if you use other IDEs or OS ?
 In addition to [inline HTML searching](https://www.doxygen.nl/manual/searching.html), the building of the (ROOT) doxygen documentation can be configured to output a format that is compatible with MacOS - [Xcode](https://www.doxygen.nl/manual/config.html#cfg_generate_docset), Windows - [VSstudio](https://www.doxygen.nl/manual/config.html#cfg_generate_htmlhelp), or [Eclipse](https://www.doxygen.nl/manual/config.html#cfg_generate_eclipsehelp).
 ROOT [only provides for download](https://root.cern/reference/) the Qt help files (.qch) for the moment, but you can [build the documentation yourself](https://root.cern/for_developers/doxygen/) adapting those flags in the Doxyfile.